prodev1000/index/README.md

 - [x] State management, load previous state and save current state
 - [x] Start execution from a specific task
 - [x] Dynamically push next tasks with specific inputs
+- [x] Map Reduce, running the same task in parallel on multiple inputs and collecting results

-By removing the need to predefine edges between nodes, and opting for a dynamic task scheduling architecture, Flow makes it easy to build complex, dynamic workflows as well as simple linear ones.
-Flow actually helps you write better and cleaner code by making it easier to reason about control flow and dependencies.
+By removing the need to predefine edges between nodes, and opting for a dynamic task scheduling architecture, Flow helps you write better and cleaner code by making it easier to reason about control flow and dependencies.

 Flow is lightweight, bloat-free, and has no external dependencies for the engine.
 It is designed to be simple, flexible and very powerful, and is maintained by the [Laminar](https://github.com/lmnr-ai/lmnr) team.